carmengmz/circRNA/README.md

 ```
 > Rscript Download.R
 ```
-As a result, at the end of the script, in the working directory we will have the downloaded sra files and a log file:
+As a result, at the end of the script, in the working directory we will have the downloaded sra files:
 ```
-download.log
 phenodata.txt
 SRR5679909.sra
 SRR5679908.sra